lautarovollmer/coding-challenge/README.md

 **Libraries:**

-- [react] to create the different interfaces in a simple and composable way.
+- [react] to create the different interfaces in a simple and composable way. -[typescript] it has a static script, it has an interface and the code can be compiled

 **Brief description:**
 The **client** consumes from the **backend** the products stored in the database.
 You can see in the `/products` route all the _paginated_ products.
 Each product can be clicked and will take us to a **detailed** route that is responsible for displaying all the data, including the brand of the product.
 Also in our header there is a button **login** (only for administrator).